Key points to help in identifying household insects

 If you have had a termite problem, it is wise to purchase a contract that includes an annual inspection and re-treatment if necessary.
 Termite control is difficult.
 The best company can do the best job and still not completely solve the problem.

-Based on HGIC publication HG 41 Keys to Pests in and Around the Home, author Mary Kay Malinoski, Principal Agent, University of Maryland Extension.
+Based on HGIC publication HG 41 Keys to Pests in and Around the Home, author Mary Kay Malinoski, Principal Agent, University of Maryland Extension (Retired).
 Compiled by Debra Ricigliano, HGIC